AdrianV/Craxe/Readme.md

 # Warning.
-Just an experiment.
+Still just an experiment.
 Lot of bugs!!!

+This is fork of https://github.com/RapidFingers/Craxe I have changed the code a lot.
+So many things are working and many more are broken

 ## Transpiler from haxe to nim (http://nim-lang.org/)